pivotal/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/verify-installation.hbs.md

    >**Note** This step covers configuring a namespace to run Knative services.
    >If you rely on a SupplyChain to deploy Knative services into your cluster,
    >skip this step because namespace configuration is covered when
    >developer namespaces are set up to use installed packages.
+   >For more information, see [Set up developer namespaces to use your installed packages](../../../install-online/set-up-namespaces.hbs.md).
    >Otherwise, you must complete the following steps for each namespace where you create Knative services.

     ```console